History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: 14th century Jesse window

 A few feet away from the Jesse window is the so-called Selby Imp, a deliciously devilish carved figure decorating a column capital on the south side of the sanctuary, to the south of the altar.
-Immediate south of the altar is a magnificent 14th century sedilia, of four seats rather than the usual three.
-This, and the remainder of the chancel architecture, is thought to have been crafted by Henry Yevele, the first known professional architect in England, and the man largely resonsible for the nave of Westminster Abbey.
+Immediate south of the altar is a magnificent 14th-century sedilia, with four seats rather than the usual three.
+This and the remainder of the chancel architecture is thought to have been crafted by Henry Yevele, the first known professional architect in England, and the man largely responsible for the nave of Westminster Abbey.

 The Washington Window

 High above the chancel in the south clerestory is the so-called Washington Window, after a coat of arms of an ancestor of American president George Washington.
 The 14th-century Washington coat of arms contains three stars above red and white stripes and is one of the first known representations of the stars and stripes pattern later used for the US flag.

 The window is thought to commemorate John Wessington, Prior of Durham (1416-1446).
 Because the Washington connection, Selby Abbey is on the 'American Trail' of attractions around the UK with strong American historical connections.
 Another of Selby's treasures is the Germanus Window in the north transept; where superb early 20th century stained glass tells the story of the life o St Germanus.